BetaNYC/NYC-CIF/Lessons/03-02-Digital-Practice-Tools.md

  * **URL**:  https://betanyc.slack.com
  * **Purpose**: Realtime communication
  * **Details**: Slack is a realtime group communication tool.
 You can use it via a website, a desktop app, and a mobile app.
 You are expected to use it for realtime communications.
 When you are "on-duty" you are expected to have slack open and be available.
+You can download Slack apps from [various app stores](https://slack.com/apps).
+When your team name is "betanyc."
+If you don't have account on visit http://slack.beta.nyc to create a slack/betanyc invite.

 #### Discourse, aka talk.beta.nyc